 Promise to Care

-Sign up to our business pledge the Promise to Care and join other companies and business in the local region supporting care experienced young people.
+We are also always looking for businesses to sign our Promise to Care pledge, and join other companies and business in the local region supporting care experienced young people.
 It could be offering work placements, mentoring, industry showcase events, interviewing practice, discounted offers, or run a session of a life, business or practical skill.

-If you are interested in offering work experience, please contact Jacob Brown at Jacob@leicestershirecares.co.uk.
-We will arrange a meeting to discuss how you can work with us to support unemployed people in the city and/or county.
+If you are interested in offering work experience, please contact firstname.lastname@example.org We will arrange a meeting to discuss how you can work with us to support unemployed people in the city and/or county.